SarahRogue81/Flaskr/README.md

 And, for passwords, they are auto-generated with a length of 42 characters consisting of upper & lower case characters, numbers, and symbols.

-Just copy them into your Password Manager and you're good to go.
+Just copy the generated password into your Password Manager and you're good to go.

 If you can't run those commands in production, have a sane `instance/flaskr.sqlite` database file ready and deploy it along with the WHL file.
 No need to `flask init-db`.